tektsu/entanglement/README.md

 function draw() {
     let aahs = new Aahs(Box.newFromXY(0, 0, width, height), {
         plan: {
-            aahs: true,
-            dots: true,
-            dotDrawPre: function() {
+            aah: {
-                fill(255, 255, 255);
-                stroke(0, 0, 0);
+                // Set the standard deviation used to generate arm lengths to 50% of the original requested length
+                lengthSDP: 50,
             },
-            // Set the standard deviation used to generate arm lengths to 50% of the original requested length
-            aahLengthSDP: 50,
         },
     });
     aahs.draw();